Jacobitism: Ireland

-The role of Jacobitism in Irish political history is debated; some argue that it was a broad-based popular movement and the main driver of Irish Catholic nationalism between 1688 and 1795.
-Others see it as part of "a pan-British movement, rooted in confessional and dynastic loyalties", very different from 19th-century Irish nationalism.
+Some argue that between 1688 to 1795, Jacobitism was the primary political outlet for Irish Catholic nationalism, although this is disputed.
 Historian Vincent Morely describes Irish Jacobitism as a distinctive ideology within the broader movement that "emphasised the Milesian ancestry of the Stuarts, their loyalty to Catholicism, and Ireland's status as a kingdom with a Crown of its own."
-In the first half of the 18th century, Jacobitism was "the primary allegiance of politically conscious Catholics".